Abdul-majid-ashrafi/Javascript/README.md

 # saylani-batch-4.1
-use for any one its simple code of html 5 and javaScript just clone..
+Practice code of html 5 and javaScript just clone..